kresusapp/kresus/README.md

 [only](https://github.com/cozy/cozy-home/issues/789)) choice is to install Kresus from the Marketplace.

-# Runtime options
+# Configuration

-Note that whatever the launch process you're using (global or local install), you can set several options at runtime:
+## With a config.ini file

-- the default **port** is 9876.
-This can be overriden with the env variable `PORT`.
+You can define all the options in an INI file by passing `-c path/to/config.ini` to Kresus at runtime.
+There's a `config.ini.example` showing what are the available options you can set at startup; it can be copied and the values can be replaced to better fit your choices.

-- the default **host** on which Kresus listens is `localhost`.
-This can be overriden with the env variable `HOST`.
+**Security**: it is recommended to have only the user running Kresus have read access to this file, using ACLs.

-- in standalone mode, the default data location is `~/.kresus/`.
-This is where the database files and weboob modules are stored.
-This can be overriden with the env variable `KRESUS_DIR`.
+## With environment variables

-- in standalone mode, if Kresus' server isn't served from the root (e.g. it is served from `example.com/link/to/my/kresus`), you can override the env variable `KRESUS_URL_PREFIX` with the prefix (here, `/link/to/my/kresus`).
-It is set to `/` by default.
+Note that each configuration option has an environment variable counterpart: if the environment variable is set, it will take precedence over the options defined in the configuration file or by default.
+See the `config.ini.example` file to find out about the environment variables names.

 - the default **Python executable** to use to spawn Weboob processes defaults to `python2`.
 It can be overriden with the env variable `KRESUS_PYTHON_EXEC`